-Every superhero has a superpower, and ours is learning from what went wrong.
-Instead of just battling hazards, we dig into real accidents and incidents to uncover the lessons hidden inside.
+Every superhero has a superpower, and ours is learning from what went wrong in health and safety.
+Instead of just battling hazards, we delve into real accidents and incidents to uncover vital lessons within the realm of occupational health and safety.

-With Olly the Safety Pup sniffing out the stories, we turn workplace mishaps into insights that help teams train smarter, stay safer, and build resilience.
+With Olly the Safety Pup sniffing out these stories, we transform workplace mishaps into valuable insights that help teams prioritize safety first, train smarter, stay safer, and build resilience through effective safety services.

-A worker was critically injured during powered pallet lift‑truck training when proper instruction and supervision were missing — leading to an $80,000 fine for the LCBO.
-Click to see the insights and lessons this incident reveals for safer workplaces.
+A worker was critically injured during powered pallet lift-truck training due to a lack of proper instruction and supervision, which highlights the importance of health and safety in the workplace.
+This incident resulted in an $80,000 fine for the LCBO, underscoring the need for effective occupational health and safety measures.
+Click to see the insights and lessons this incident reveals for implementing safety first practices and enhancing safety training and services in workplaces.

-A worker was fatally injured when a propane tank swung unexpectedly during crane operations — leading to a $375,000 fine for a Toronto company.
-Click to see the insights and lessons this incident reveals for safer workplaces.
+A worker was fatally injured when a propane tank swung unexpectedly during crane operations, resulting in a $375,000 fine for a Toronto company.
+This tragic incident highlights the critical importance of health and safety in the workplace.
+Click to explore the insights and lessons this event reveals about occupational health and safety, emphasizing the need for safety first in all operations and the role of effective safety training and safety services in preventing such accidents.

 A worker was injured when a machine restarted during maintenance at Alugard Ltd.’s Mississauga facility.
-Investigators found that lockout and blocking procedures were bypassed, and the employer obstructed the investigation.
+Investigators discovered that crucial health and safety lockout and blocking procedures were bypassed, and the employer obstructed the occupational health and safety investigation.
 The company pleaded guilty and was fined $100,000.
-Click to explore the root causes, costs, and proactive strategies this case highlights for safer maintenance practices.
+Click to explore the root causes, costs, and proactive strategies this case highlights for safer maintenance practices, emphasizing the importance of safety first and effective safety training in safety services.

-A worker was fatally struck by an industrial forklift at Janco Steel’s Stoney Creek facility when safe‑operation procedures were not followed.
+A worker was fatally struck by an industrial forklift at Janco Steel’s Stoney Creek facility when health and safety procedures were not followed.
 The company pleaded guilty and was fined $200,000.
-Click to review the root causes, human and financial costs, and proactive strategies this case underscores for preventing similar tragedies.
+Click to review the root causes, human and financial costs, and proactive strategies this case underscores for improving occupational health and safety and ensuring safety first to prevent similar tragedies through effective safety services and safety training.

 At Marvara Farms Ltd.’s Drayton facility, a worker was critically injured after slipping into a running cardboard baler hopper while attempting to clear a jam.
-Investigators found that hazardous motion was not prevented before maintenance, leading to a $175,000 fine.
-Click to review the root causes, costs, and proactive strategies this case highlights for safer recycling and factory operations.
+Investigators found that the lack of preventive measures for hazardous motion before maintenance was a significant violation of occupational health and safety standards, resulting in a $175,000 fine.
+This incident underscores the importance of prioritizing safety first and highlights the need for effective safety training and safety services.
+Click to review the root causes, costs, and proactive strategies this case emphasizes for safer recycling and factory operations.

 On June 20, 2022, at a LCBO warehouse in London, a worker was critically injured during powered pallet lift‑truck training.
 Without proper instruction or supervision, the worker lost control while practicing turns and collided with a steel storage rack.